preloader

 Create the API

-Let’s start with a basci Direct API: the Foo API!
+Let’s start with a basic Direct API: the Foo API!

 image

-In the next step of this wiazrd, you’ll have the ability to assign a Reference JSON Payload for your Direct API.
+In the next step of this wizard, you’ll be able to assign a Reference JSON Payload for your Direct API.
 When provided, this payload is used to infer a schema for the data exposed by this API.
 Schema information is then integrated into the generated API specifications.

 image

-Now, just hit the Next button, confirm on next screen and you’ll have a ready-to-use API that proposes different operations as shown in capture below.
+Now, just hit the Next button, confirm on the next screen, and you’ll have a ready-to-use API that proposes different operations, as shown in the capture below.

 image

-This Direct REST API is immediately exposing mocks endpoints for the different operations.
+This Direct REST API immediately exposes mock endpoints for the different operations.
 The corresponding OpenAPI contract is also directly available for download.
 It integrates schema information deduced from the reference payload you may have provided in the previous step.

 Given the previously created Direct API, it is now possible to use the /dynarest/Foo+API/0.1/foo endpoint (append after your Microcks base URL) to interact with it.
-This Direct API is in fact agnostic to a payload you send to it as long as it is formatted as JSON.
-For example, you can easily record a new foo resource having a name and a bar attributes like this:
+This Direct API is, in fact, agnostic to the payload you send to it as long as it is formatted as JSON.
+For example, you can easily record a new foo resource having a name and a bar attribute like this:

 curl -X POST http://localhost:8080/dynarest/Foo%20API/0.1/foo -H 'Content-type: application/json' \